jose1711/pycon-2022/docs/_posts/2022-09-09-02-first-request.md

 >
 > `git checkout start`

-It is always good to split complex problem to multiple smaller one.
+It is always good to split complex problem into multiple smaller ones.
 We will do the same thing with our assignment.
 So, let's now focus only on the first request.

-## Triggering first request
+## Triggering the first request

 To get the response from our testing server we can use python library `requests`.